-Join Ashley Kennedy for an in-depth discussion in this video What is Final Cut Pro X?, part of Getting Started with Final Cut Pro 10.2.x.
+Join Ashley Kennedy for an in-depth discussion in this video What is Final Cut Pro X?, part of Learning Final Cut Pro 10.2.x.

 - Final Cut Pro X is a very popular nonlinear editing application very often used in independent, corporate, commercial, and event video post-production, and is also beginning to be adopted in workflows for some big name feature films.
 As a stand along software, it's got a lot going for it and offers a totally redesigned take on video editing through it's magnetic timeline as well as an arsenal of many powerful tools for video editing, a wide variety of built-in effects, some very useful audio editing tools, an intuitive multi-camera editing workflow, lots of dynamic title creation tools, some very nice color correction and grading capabilities, as well as a great collection of media and project management tools.

 So just a bit more on the history and evolution of Final Cut Pro X. This software entered the market in summer 2011, and it really kind of shocked everyone.
 For the previous decade, Apple had the classic original Final Cut Pro culminating in its final version of Final Cut Pro VII.
 This was a more traditional track-based editing platform and secured a very large base of users.
 When Final Cut Pro X emerged it took video editing in a totally new direction, and right way not many people knew what to think.

 Instead of using the timeline in the classic way as a palette for combining segments of video and audio together, which have been the model of nonlinear editing for the previous 2 1/2 decades.
 It changed the paradigm completely.
 In this new editing environment, the timeline is no longer a place for assembly of separate elements, but rather, it's a spine or foundation for the project.
 And the supplementary elements are attached to this spine.
 This foundation is called the primary story line, and this is essential to this new idea in Final Pro Cut X.